muditbhargava66/dropgrad/README.md

 ## License

 DropGrad is released under the MIT License.
-See the `LICENSE` file for more details.
+See the [MIT License](LICENSE) file for more details.